snowplow/snowplow-rust-tracker/README.md

 The Snowplow Rust Tracker allows you to add analytics to your Rust apps when using a [Snowplow][snowplow] pipeline.

 With this tracker you can collect granular event-level data as your users interact with your Rust applications.
-It is build on top of Snowplow's native [iOS](https://github.com/snowplow/snowplow-objc-tracker) and [Android](https://github.com/snowplow/snowplow-android-tracker) and [web](https://github.com/snowplow/snowplow-javascript-tracker) trackers, in order to support the full range of out-of-the-box Snowplow events and tracking capabilities.

 **Technical documentation can be found for each tracker in our [Documentation][rust-docs].**